-Nina’s sister stops by.
-She has just walked past shattered windows and bleeding people.
-It smells gunpowder out there, sulphur, like fireworks.
-‘The police told everyone to get away from the area,’ she says.
+Nina’s twin sister stops by.
+Tina.
+She has just walked past shattered windows and people covered in blood.
+It smells of gunpowder out there, sulphur, like fireworks.
+‘The police told everyone to get away from the area,’ Tina says.
 ‘There might be another bomb.’

 Bomb?
 Surely not.
 This is Oslo, the most peaceful place in the world.

-Then a rumour: A second bomb at Parliament Street 14.
+Then a rumour: A second bomb at Stortingsgaten (Parliament Street) 14.
 We’re at 22.
 Time to leave.
-Outside, we walk in different directions.
+Outside, we take off in different directions to go home.
 I get on the bus.
-Armed police everywhere.
+Armed police are everywhere.
 Very unsettling.
 Norwegian police don’t carry guns.

 Little do we know the nightmare has just begun.